tyhdefu/economics-notes/docs/notes/policy/monetary-policy.md

 - Tightening of credit supply (loans harder to get)
 - Appreciation of the exchange rate

-Constractionary monetary policy shifts AD to the left.
+Contractionary monetary policy shifts AD to the left.

 ![Left shift of AD](../diagrams/ad-shift-left.svg#mono-black)